LaxmanChoudhary/ubuntu-starter-recipe/starter/python-setup.md

 4. At the very end of file on a newline, add `export PATH="<dir-path>:$PATH"` where <**dir-path**> should be replaced with the path to your binary folder where pipenv is contained usually `/home/<user-name>/.local/bin` (can be obtained when installing *pipenv* as WARNING).<br>
 5. To refresh the new path variables, type `source .profile` or logoff, then logon.<br>
 Now PATH to pipenv is successfully added, that means we can use `pipenv` directly.
 Test by `pipenv --version`. <br>
+For more we can follow official docs or this gude [here](https://realpython.com/pipenv-guide).

 https://packages.ubuntu.com/